MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

     slightly), and verify the values in the new fields for the data entity:

 ![A screenshot of result of CustomerV3 data entity.](media/L3P03.png)

+> Note: This will not apply, of course, without a successful build.